kapsel-hq/kapsel/docs/IMPLEMENTATION_STATUS.md

 ### Implementation Gap:

 - **Delivery engine incomplete** - HTTP client and retry logic required to fulfill reliability promise
+- **Attestation not implemented** - Merkle tree and Ed25519 signing needed for proof of delivery
 - **Operational readiness** - Monitoring and management features needed for production deployment

 ### Development Timeline:

-- **MVP delivery capability**: 2 weeks focused development completing HTTP client and retry logic
+- **MVP with attestation**: 4 weeks implementing delivery engine and Merkle tree attestation
-- **Production deployment**: 4-6 weeks including operational features and load testing
+- **Production deployment**: 6 weeks including operational features and load testing
-- **Full feature set**: 8-10 weeks with audit trails and advanced management capabilities
+- **Full feature set**: 8-10 weeks with advanced management capabilities and compliance certification

 ### Strategic Position:

-Kapsel has the strongest foundation in the webhook reliability space.
-The architecture, testing methodology, and code quality demonstrate serious engineering commitment to solving webhook delivery problems.
-The clear 2-week path to MVP delivery capability positions us well for rapid market entry.
+Kapsel has the strongest foundation in the webhook reliability space with a unique differentiator: cryptographically verifiable delivery receipts.
+No competitor offers Merkle tree-based attestation with Ed25519 signatures.
+The architecture, testing methodology, and code quality demonstrate serious engineering commitment to solving webhook delivery problems with compliance-grade proof.
+The 4-week path to MVP with attestation positions us as the only solution for regulated industries requiring proof of delivery.